THIS IS A PUBLIC SERVICE ANNOUNCEMENT

 I have an 18-year-old son who's still watching Dinosaur Train, and I couldn’t be more thrilled.

 We don’t watch a lot of TV in our house.
 When my now 21-year old was a babe, he made that decision for us.
 As a worn-out new mom, I'd put on a 30-minute show to get a little break.
 When those deliciously quiet few minutes were over, I’d gently suggest that we were “all done” in my best sing-song voice.
 This child was having none of it.
 He’d throw a fit legendary for any two-year-old and it would last three times as long as the damn “Arthur” episode.

 It was a lot to take.
 So, one day my husband and I decided it just wasn’t worth it and we cancelled the cable and hid the TV.

-Now, 20 years and 5 kids later, we still don’t have cable and TV only comes out on Sunday mornings.
+Now, twenty years and five kids later, we still don’t have cable and TV only comes out on Sunday mornings.
 This has worked really well for us.
 All the younger kids know that if they want to watch something, they’ll be able to indulge on Sunday.
 This way, they're not constantly asking to turn on the tube every time boredom strikes (because they know what the answers will be), and they spend most of their time reading, drawing, playing or going outside.

 This has worked beautifully for years, but slowly and insidiously, their content has started to shift.
 My pre-teen twins are now starting to be drawn to some more mature shows and it’s a bit of a bummer.
 Gone are the sweet days of Busytown Mysteries or Kipper (oh, how I loved darling Kipper!) and Dinosaur Train.

 But Kelly still watches.
 This morning he has the TV to himself because the twins are away on a sleepover.
 Most Sundays, he chooses not to watch with his brothers and I set up an iPad for him, but today he has the loft and the big TV to himself and I can hear him chuckling from down below.
 It’s such a delightful sound, I climb the stairs to investigate.